-- a risk assessment of how changing patterns of rainfall and hydrology, temperature, extreme weather and sea level (where appropriate) may affect the viability and environmental management of the project - the preferred and alternative adaptation strategies to be implemented a commitment to undertake, where practicable, a cooperative approach with government, other industry and sectors to address adaptation to climate change.
+- a risk assessment of how changing patterns of rainfall and hydrology, temperature, extreme weather and sea level (where appropriate) may affect the viability and environmental management of the project - the preferred and alternative adaptation strategies to be implemented - a commitment to undertake, where practicable, a cooperative approach with government, other industry and sectors to address adaptation to climate change.

-DERM recognises that predictions of climate change and its effects have inherent uncertainties, and that a balance must be found between the costs of preparing for climate change and the uncertainty of outcomes.
+The Department of Environment and Heritage Protection recognises that predictions of climate change and its effects have inherent uncertainties, and that a balance must be found between the costs of preparing for climate change and the uncertainty of outcomes.
 Nevertheless, proponents will use their best efforts to incorporate adaptation to climate change in their EIS and project design.